AmpersandHQ/ampersand-magento2-upgrade-patch-helper/README.md

 All the below should be used on a local setup, never do any of this anywhere near a production website.

+It is most reliable if you use this when the instance has been built and is plugged into a database just in case you have theme configuration stored there.
+Running this without it being plugged into a database could cause some of the theme analysis to be missed.

 ### Step 1 - Update the Magento core with dependencies then generate a patch

 In your project `composer install` and move the original vendor directory to a backup location